cbrownley/VIS2022/README.md

 1. Go to: https://github.com/cbrownley/VIS2022.git

-2. Click 'Clone or download' and then 'Download ZIP' in the right side of the page
+2. Click the green 'Code' button and then 'Download ZIP' in the upper right side of the page

 3. Click on the zipped folder to open it in File Explorer